Rhoban/Maple/README.md

     make
     make install

-## Installing DFU-UTIL 0.1
+## Installing `dfu-util` 0.1

-First, install lib usb:
+The old version of dfu-util (0.1) is faster to flash.
+To install it, first install libusb:

     sudo apt-get install libusb-dev